 Journal of Cultural Economy

-The Journal of Cultural Economy is concerned with the role played by various forms of material cultural practice in the organisation of the economy and the social, and of the relations between them.
+The Journal of Cultural Economy is concerned with the role played by various forms of material cultural practice in the organisation and design of the economy and the social, and of the relations between them.

 As such it is a unique interdisciplinary forum for work on these questions from across the social sciences and humanities.
 These include, but are not restricted to, the contributions of governmentality, pragmatism, narrative analysis, actor network theory and science and technology studies and associated debates about valuation, measurement, performativity and performance in economy, culture and society.